tsaitsai/ESP32-Digital-RGB-LED-Drivers/README.md

 This currently works well with WS2812/NeoPixel RGB LEDs (3 bytes of data per LED) - SK6812 RGB LEDs should work equally well.
 This should also work fine with WS2813 (no hardware to test this yet).

 Thes also works well with SK6812 RGBW LEDs (4 bytes of data per LED).
-These are similar to the WS2812 LEDs, but with a white LED present as well - keep in mind these RGBW LEDs draw a fair bit more power than the usual RGB LEDs.
+These are similar to the WS2812 LEDs, but with a white LED present as well - keep in mind that RGBW LEDs draw a fair bit more power than the usual RGB LEDs due to the extra bright white LED element present.

 <hr>